AVSLab/basilisk/docs/source/Support/User/bskKnownIssues.rst

   this library name.
 Thus, for example, code in ``src/simulation/environment/_GeneralModuleFiles`` are shown in the IDE folder ``environmentLib`` within the ``environment`` parent folder.
 This keeps the BSK folders cleaner and with less duplicated code being displayed.
+- A new python package dependency is ``Pillow``.
+This is needed for the test scripts for :ref:`camera` to run.

 Version 1.7.5
 -----------------